Plant Kingdom ( 11Th Neet )

 Explanation:

-#8.
-Which of the following statements correctly distinguishes the moss sporophyte from the liverwort sporophyte?
+#13.
+Which of the following statements correctly describes the structure of the cell wall in Phaeophyceae?

 Explanation: